 What is Chinsaga?

-It has an erect, branching habit that usually attains heights of between 10-24 inches (25-60 cm.).
-The branches are sparsely leafed with 3-7 oval leaflets.
+It has an erect, branching habit that usually attains heights of between 10 to 24 inches (25-61 cm.).
+The branches are sparsely leafed with three to seven oval leaflets.
 The plant blooms with white to rose colored blooms.

 Additional Chinsaga Information

-Because African cabbage is found in so many places, it has a plethora of whimsical names.
-In English alone, it may be referred to as African spider flower, bastard mustard, cat’s whiskers, spider flower, spider wisp and wild spider flower.
+Since African cabbage is found in so many places, it has a plethora of whimsical names.
+In English alone, it may be referred to as African spider flower, bastard mustard, cat’s whiskers, spider flower, spider wisp, and wild spider flower.

 Chinsaga Vegetable Uses